 What is this medicine?

 RUCAPARIB (roo KAP a rib) is a chemotherapy drug.
 It targets specific enzymes within cancer cells and stops the cancer cell from growing.
-This medicine is used to treat ovarian cancer.
+This medicine is used to treat certain kinds of ovarian cancer and prostate cancer.

 How should I use this medicine?